Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: -packets and -parameters for simple supercuspidals of SO(N)

 \begin{proof} Let us consider the case where $N=2n$ and $p\neq2$.
-Since $\phi_{r-1}$ and $\phi_{r}$ are tamely ramified characters by Proposition \ref{prop:gamma} (2) (b), we have $\Swan(\phi_{r-1})=\Swan(\phi_{r})=0$.
+By Proposition \ref{prop:gamma} (2) (b) both $\phi_{r-1}$ and $\phi_{r}$ are tamely ramified characters.
+Therefore $\Swan(\phi_{r-1})=\Swan(\phi_{r})=0$.
 Let us check that $\sum_{i=0}^{r-2}\Swan(\phi_{i})=1$.
 It is known that Arthur's local Langlands correspondence preserves the Rankin--Selberg $\gamma$-factors (we will explain a justification of this fact in Appendix \ref{sec:lift}).
-In particular, we have
+In particular,

 for any tamely ramified character $\tau$ of $F^{\times}$.
-Thus, by Proposition \ref{prop:gamma} (2) (b), we have
+Thus, by Proposition \ref{prop:gamma} (2) (b),